b-m-f/WirtBot/Website/README.md

-# Wirt documentation
+# WirtBot documentation

-This repository houses the documentation for https://wirt.network .
+This directory houses the [WirtBot website](https://wirtbot.com)

 Feel free to contribute to it if you think something is missing or you have a great tutorial!